YBBBB-C/GDELT-data-4language-specific-M/README.md

 #### porblem faced and solved
 The previous Chinese and Spanish datasets set the time stamp from 2022.1.1 to 2025.1.1.
 When building the anchor dataset, especially for Arabic translation.
-Solution 1. dump Arabic 2. rebuild data set, set restrict
+Solution 1. dump Arabic 2. rebuild dataset see ‘8k’